by Yvonne Martin, SLP at Infinite Path

 An SLP can help your child learn new words and how to put them together to form phrases and sentences so that your child can express their wants, needs, and feelings and talk about their ideas and experiences.
 This can be with words or other forms of communication, such as signs, gestures, pictures, or high-tech communication devices.

 An SLP can help your child learn new words so they can understand and follow directions, answer questions, and participate in conversations.

 - Speech Fluency/Stuttering

 An SLP can help your child learn skills to be able to speak more smoothly

 - Literacy Skills

-As an SLP I love to work on communication skills in fun and meaningful activities using play, books, crafts, songs or whatever is motivating to your child.
-I also work with parents to give you strategies you can use in daily life to support your child’s communication skills.
+As an SLP, I love to work on communication skills in fun and meaningful activities using play, books, crafts, songs or whatever is motivating to your child.
+I also work with parents to give them strategies they can use in daily life to support their child’s communication skills.